tikv/deep-dive-tikv/src/key-value-engine/B-Tree-vs-Log-Structured-Merge-Tree.md

 Flash memory and solid-state drives (SSDs) can be written to only a finite number of times, so that write amplification will decrease the flash lifetime.

-There is another write amplification phenomenon associated with the flash memory and SSDs because flash memory must be erased before it can be rewritten.
+There is another write amplification associated with the flash memory and SSDs because flash memory must be erased before it can be rewritten.

 ### Read Amplification